riatlabs/cdc-badge/docs/design-choices.md

 to connect all buttons individually and avoid the complexities of multiplexing (expanders with lower pin count are not meaningfully cheaper).

+### Debouncing
+Opted for hardware debouncing to ease software development and avoid busy waits.
+Using a basic circuit composed of a capacitor in parallel with each keypad button (alongside its pull-up resistor).
+This [only debounces the rising edge](https://www.ti.com/video/5840441551001) (switch opened).
+There's no debouncing when the switch is closed (falling edge).
+This is acceptable as we are just interested in switch activation.
+A [more complex RC network](https://www.digikey.com/en/articles/how-to-implement-hardware-debounce-for-switches-and-relays) can be implemented if switch deactivation becomes relevant.

+Using 4.7 kΩ resistor and 100 nF capacitor.
+RC time constant is thus 4.7 ms.
+The tactile push buttons we are using should have a bounce duration of 1 ms, which is well within this RC time.

 ## I²C Buses
 The badge makes full use of the two I²C buses on the ESP32-S3:
 - bus 0 connects the ESP32 to the on-board chips: charging IC and IO expander.\